 Doctors think that cleft palates and cleft lips are rarely genetic; probably only in about 2-8% of cases.
-However, they are the most common congenital birth defects, and sometimes cleft palate and cleft lip causes are actually genetic conditions that result in a cleft as a symptom.
+However, they are the most common congenital birth defects.
+Sometimes cleft palate and cleft lip causes are actually genetic conditions that result in a cleft as a symptom.

 What differences are there in a person born with cleft lip before and after surgery?

-After your child’s cleft lip surgery, it is common for a small scar to be visible.
-Your baby’s scar will fade over the years, although when babies with cleft lip become adults, 97% believe there is still a physical difference.
+After your child's cleft lip surgery, it is common for a small scar to be visible.
+Your baby’s scar will fade over the years, although 97% believe there is still a physical difference later.
 If you look at pictures of mouths with cleft lips before and after surgery you will see that scarring is usually minimal.

 What are cleft palate symptoms?

-The main cleft palate symptoms are the gaps that are visible in the soft and/or hard palate when a baby is born.
+Symptoms are mainly the gaps that are visible in the palate when a baby is born.
 A cleft lip ultrasound can identify cleft lips before birth, whereas cleft palates are harder to diagnose.
 As we’ve outlined above, there are problems that arise from this but they are very treatable.